ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/01-preliminaries.md

 then an algorithm is an implementation for the function that transforms an input to the corresponding output.
 A problem can be solved by many different algorithms.
 A given algorithm solves only one problem (i.e., computes a particular function).
-OpenDSA modules cover many problems, and for several of these problems we will see more than one algorithm.
+This book covers many problems, and for several of these problems we will see more than one algorithm.
-For the important problem of sorting there are over a dozen commonly known algorithms!
+For the important problem of sorting there are over a dozen commonly used algorithms!

 The advantage of knowing several solutions to a problem is that solution
 $\mathbf{A}$ might be more efficient than solution $\mathbf{B}$ for a